hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 # Defining modeling tasks

-Every Hub is organized around "modeling tasks" that define how the target data should be modelled in terms of
+Every Hub is organized around "modeling tasks" that define how the target data (that is, the very thing the hub is trying to predict) should be modeled in terms of

 1. what factors to use for modelling (e.g. date, location, variant, etc) and
 2. the specific format of the model output.